-At any time during the Term of this Agreement, Signority may launch new price plans.
-Plans of a given duration (whether monthly or yearly), will be honored.
-Should your legacy plan be discontinued, you will be informed thirty (30) days in advance of the expiry of your current plan, by sending an email to your billing administrator’s email account.
-Customers that fail to respond will be automatically move to a new plan that is a close equivalent or their legacy plan based on the history of services usage.
+At any time during the Term of this Agreement, Signority may remove, modify, or launch new price plans.
+Should your plan be discontinued or modified, you will be informed thirty (30) days in advance before the deadline by sending an email to your billing administrator’s email account.
+Customers that fail to respond will be automatically move to a new plan that is disclosed in the email.
 It is customer’s responsibility to keep the billing administrator’s email address up to date.
 Signority will not refund subscription fees.

 4.3 Invoicing & Payment.

 Fees for the Service will be invoiced on an annual basis for enterprise customers.
 Unless otherwise stated in an invoice, charges are due net seven (7) days from the invoice date.
 Customer is responsible for maintaining complete and accurate billing and contact information on the Service.

 4.4 Overdue Payments.